Loptt/lambdish-compiler/README.md

 ## Features
 Below are some of the main characteristics of the language.
+* Single output: In a Lambdish file, functions are declared first, and at the end a single function call can be made at the end of the file.
+The return value of that function is printed to standard output when the program is executed.
 * Statically typed: Lambdish is a statically typed language and thus types are well defined and checked at compile time.
 * Strongly typed: Operation type checking at compile time, and inmutability allows for easier programming.
 * Native operations: Lambdish provides a set of built in operations (functions) to provide arithmetic, relational, and logical operations, if-else operations, and other native operations.